annisarivera/mastercontent/_posts/2017-06-14-family-subcategories.markdown

     z2D                                      1
     HIDDEN                                   1

-### Sample list of families that use a number of subcategories
+### Sample list of families that use a high number of subcategories

  <div>
 <table border="1" class="dataframe">